NDF-Poli-USP/spyro/README.md

 receivers = spyro.Receivers(model, mesh, V, comm).create()

-# And now we simulate the shot using a Leapfrog time-stepping scheme
+# Create a wavelet to force the simulation
-# Other time-stepping options are available (see the documentation).
+wavelet = spyro.full_ricker_wavelet(dt=0.0005, tf=2.0, freq=8.0)

-# Note: simulation results are stored in the folder `results/`
+# And now we simulate the shot using a 2nd order central time-stepping scheme
-p_field, p_at_recv = spyro.solvers.Leapfrog(
+# Note: simulation results are stored in the folder `~/results/` by default
-    model, mesh, comm, vp, sources, receivers
+p_field, p_at_recv = spyro.solvers.forward(
-)
+    model, mesh, comm, vp, sources, wavelet, receivers )

 # Visualize the shot record